ScienceParkStudyGroup/rna-seq-lesson/_episodes/05-descriptive-plots.md

 ~~~
 {: .language-r}

-We now have a `DESeqDataSet` object that contains both count data and experimental metadata ("data about the data").
+We now have a `DESeqDataSet` object that contains both count data and experimental metadata that is the relationship between samples and their combination of experimental factors.

 ![deseq1](../img/deseq_obj1.png)

-### 3. Generate normalized counts
+### 4. Generate normalized counts

 The next step is to normalize the count data in order to be able to make fair gene comparisons between samples.

 <img src="../img/workflow_overview_normalisation.png" width="600px">